solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Additional support

--   In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Flexible Server instance for suggestions regarding common connectivity, performance, and availability issues.
+-   In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Azure Databse for MySQL instance for suggestions regarding common connectivity, performance, and availability issues.

     ![This image demonstrates the Diagnose and solve problems tab of a Flexible Server instance in the Azure portal.]